Urban Workshop

 Funding

-Urban Workshop is supported by both external project grants and grants from the Temple University Office of Research.
+Urban Workshop is supported by both External Project grants and grants from Tyler School of Art and Architecture and the Temple University Office of Research.

 External funding has been provided by the National Endowment for the Arts, U.S. Environmental Protection Agency, Pew Center for Arts & Heritage, Wachovia Regional Foundation, U.S. Department of Housing and Urban Development, U.S. Department of Education, John and Kira’s Chocolates, The Village of Arts and Humanities, and the Norris Square Civic Association.